Brigton's Public Halls

 London Rd and Summer St.

-The halls were built in 1928 and used until
+The halls were built in 1928 and well used but sadly the

 .